ni/install-systemlink-enterprise/release-notes/2023-10/README.md

     - The systemlink Helm chart defaults to connect to an external MongoDB instance
     - If you have an existing installation of SLE you MUST either set `global.mongodb.install` to `true` or migrate your existing data to an external MongoDB instance and provide the connection string in `global.mongodb.connection_string`
 - MongoDB connection string global value override.
-    - You can specify the username and password in the global ("mongodb+srv://user:pass@host/`<database>`") (<> will be replaced during per-service Helm install/upgrade).
+    - You can specify the username and password in the global (`mongodb+srv://user:pass@host/<database>`). `<database>` will be replaced during per-service Helm install/upgrade.
 This forces SystemLink Enterprise to use the same username and password for all databases hosted in your MongoDB instance.
-    - You can use per-service username and password combinations ("mongodb+srv://`<username>`:`<password>`@host/`<database>`") (<> will be replaced during per-service Helm install/upgrade).
-This forces SystemLink Enterprise to your specified usernames and passwords for each database hosted in your MongoDB instance.
+    - You can also use per-service username and password combinations (`mongodb+srv://<username>:<password>@host/<database>`) `<username>`, `<password>`, and `<database>` will be replaced during per-service Helm install/upgrade.
+This forces SystemLink Enterprise to use your specified usernames and passwords for each database hosted in your MongoDB instance.
 - Data Frame Service
     - `dataframeservice.requestBodySizeLimitMegabytes` has been renamed to `dataframeservice.requestBodySizeLimit`.
 It now accepts units in "MiB" (Mebibytes, 1024 KiB) or in "MB" (Megabytes, 1000 KB).
         - [View this configuration](https://github.com/ni/install-systemlink-enterprise/blob/2023-10/getting-started/templates/systemlink-values.yaml#L579)
 - Tag Historian service
-    - The TagHistorian service is included in the SystemLink Enterprise top level helm chart.
+    - The Tag Historian service is included in the SystemLink Enterprise top level Helm chart.
     - You must configure the secrets for MongoDB required by this service.
         - [View this configuration](https://github.com/ni/install-systemlink-enterprise/blob/2023-10/getting-started/templates/systemlink-secrets.yaml#L549)
     - The service requires a `continuationTokenEncryptionKey` to be configured.
 When creating the `continuationTokenEncryptionKey`, use a 32-byte cryptographically random value which is base64 encoded.